BijoyKM/jsquiz/README.md

 * There are no known bugs in the project.

 *   ## Future Implementation
-* Unfortunately to time contraints the Score card option is not implemented.
-I would like to add it in the future implementation.
 * I would also love to add Help button to each question, when a wrong answer is selected.
 This will help the user to understand the concepts more.